-Fiber is essential in the diet, but people’s needs vary between individuals.
 Too much fiber can cause bloating, gas, and constipation.
+In rare cases, it can cause intestinal blockage.
 Fluids, exercise, and dietary changes may help the body manage more fiber.

 These uncomfortable side effects of excessive fiber can occur when someone eats more than 70 grams (g) of fiber a day.
 This is not uncommon, and it may be more likely in a person following a vegan, whole food, or raw diet.